jeffreykegler/hoonlint/misc/whitespace.md

 "stands in" for it.
-Such lines are called "criss-cross" because if you drew lines connecting the TISTIS's that match each rune by alignment with the TISTIS's that match the same rune syntactically, the lines would form a "criss-cross" pattern.
+Such lines are called "criss-cross" because if you drew a line that pairs each TISTIS with the rune that it matches by alignment;
+and another set of lines, each of which pairs its TISTIS with the rune that it matches syntactically;
+then the two sets of lines would cross each other.

 HEPHEP's may also be joined into criss-cross lines.